bluesky66-dev/kibana/docs/development/core/server/kibana-plugin-core-server.savedobjectsclientcontract.md

 ## SavedObjectsClientContract type

-Saved Objects is Kibana's data persisentence mechanism allowing plugins to use Elasticsearch for storing plugin state.
+Saved Objects is Kibana's data persisentence mechanism allowing plugins to use HyperSec for storing plugin state.

 \#\# SavedObjectsClient errors